cobriensr/dividend-automated-investing/README.md

 ## Overview

 This application is an AWS-hosted dividend investing automation tool designed to analyze stock data, provide investment recommendations, and visualize results.
-It combines a Flask backend with a Plotly Dash frontend to offer a powerful, user-friendly interface for dividend investors.
+It combines a Python Flask backend with a NextJS React with Typescript frontend to offer a powerful, user-friendly interface for dividend investors.

 ## Features

 - File upload (CSV/Excel) for stock data analysis
 - Automated data parsing and criteria application using pandas
 - Results storage in AWS Aurora PostgreSQL database
-- Interactive dashboard with Plotly Dash
+- Interactive dashboard with React
 - Historical data comparison for buy/sell recommendations
 - AWS S3 integration for file storage
 - Containerized deployment on AWS ECS